aidanmcki/recipe-review-analysis/README.md

 I later tested without these restrictions and got very poor results.
 It's safe to say that my analysis was only possible with these exclusions.

 This is the head of the cleaned dataset, with just the relevant columns.
+In total, it has 11,026 rows.

 | minutes | n_steps | n_ingredients | steps                                                                                                                                 | review_count | avg_rating |
 |---------|----|----|---------------------------------------------------------------------------------------------------------------------------------------|----|----|